MRRP-lab/equipment-info/flies.md

 - Permissions to scan the USB ports.
 - Some students have tried using the client on a virtual machine, and they needed access to the vboxusers group.
 The command to do this is `sudo usermod -a -G vboxusers $USER`.
 - After the client is set up, you might need to set the proper input mapping.
 Some of them are messed up and the drone will just immediately begin to fly up and away.
 Watch out for that.
 The input mapping that seems most normal is called Generic_OS_X (actually might be wrong, has a weird default pitch?), and can be found at Input Device>Device>Input Map.
-- You'll notice that the client has some readings for things like link quality, battery, state estimation (thrust, x, y, and z,), and
+- You'll notice that the client has some readings for things like link quality, battery, state estimation (thrust, x, y, and z,), among other things.
-- Certain input mappings seem to have have a default control for yaw, pitch, or roll.
-So if you don't notice it and immediately give it thrust, it will veer off in some direction.
+- Certain input mappings seem to have have a default (nonzero) control for yaw, pitch, roll, and even thrust.
+So if you don't notice it and immediately give it thrust, it will veer off in some direction, or it might just veer off immediately as you connect which is really bad.
+It seems that **PS3_Mode_1** is one of the most reasonable mappings.
+You'll only need to bind the assisted flight button to use that.
-- This extra information just doesn't work sometimes.
-You can still fly the drone but without that extra information.
 - To enable advanced flight: While not connected to a drone, see the menu on the left and change "Flight mode" to "Advanced."
+This just allows you to set certain flight control parameters.

 - See more [here](https://www.bitcraze.io/documentation/tutorials/getting-started-with-crazyflie-2-x/#config-client).

 # Controlling Many CrazyFlies

 - IN-PROGRESS.
 There's no manual control of many at once without writing a program to do so.
-You need some special permissions to do so, because there's more risk involved with flying many at once.
+You'll need some special permissions to do so, because there's more risk involved with flying many at once.
 - There seems to be an issue where multiple crazyflie drones in the same area have the exact same radio controller address, leading to pairing issues.
 BUT.
 Sometimes it works and you can control multiple drones at the same time.
 Not recommended for manual control for any reason.

 # Programming a CrazyFlie